SebastianMittelstaedt/PhotoBooster/README.md

 * Change last line in PhotoBooster.py to set your folders. bootstrap_all_files_in_folder(ctx, queue, "D:\Test", "D:\Test_output")

 It is far away from any usability but for now I don't care.
 Sorry.

+If you are brave enough to use it and / or contribute --> thumbs up :) .